abhisheksingh87/starter-cookbook/content/recipes/application-starter-101.md

 +++
 categories = ["recipes"]
 tags = ["starter","spring-boot-app","microservice"]
-summary = "How to use the greenfield starter to create a microservice" title = "How to use the greenfield starter" date = 2020-12-09T14:02:27-05:00
+summary = "How to use the greenfield starter to create a microservice deployable in the cloud" title = "Step 1: Clone app starter" date = 2020-12-09T14:02:27-05:00

 +++

 ## Context
-This is the first recipe in the series, that is used to develop a modern microservice deployable in the cloud using the **greenfield-app-starter**.
+This is the first recipe in the series, for developing a modern _cloud ready_ microservice using the **greenfield-app-starter**.
+The microservice uses Oracle for persistence, Redis for caching, Kafka for messaging and Prometheus for metrics.

 ### Prerequisite